AlberLC/multibot/README.rst

 You will need your own **API_ID** and **API_HASH**.
 To get them see `Native Telegram app & MTProto configuration`_.

+The first time you start the bot you will need a **BOT_TOKEN** (then you can save and reuse the session).
+To get your **BOT_TOKEN** you will need to talk to BotFather_.

+Other configurations with BotFather_:
+ - Deactivate the privacy mode to read group messages or add your bot as an administrator.
+ - Activate the inline mode if you want to use it.

 .. code-block:: python

     import os